North Carolina FC: Drop to USL League One

 On January 10, 2021, club chairman Steve Malik announced that the club would make a "strategic move" to USL League One, the third-division of the United States soccer league system.
 Along with the move to USL League One, coach Dave Sarachan and North Carolina parted ways.
 In their final season in USL League One, North Carolina FC defeated rivals Charlotte Independence on penalties 1-1 (5-4) to win the 2023 USL League One Finals, securing their first title in franchise history.

 Return to USL Championship

 On August 7, 2023, the club announced they were exercising their option to rejoin the USL Championship beginning in the 2024 season.
+In their two seasons back in the USL Championship, North Carolina FC experienced moderate success, with their first season back in second division soccer seeing the club achieve the eighth seed and making the playoffs, and the 2025 season seeing North Carolina FC achieve the third seed in the Eastern Conference, achieving a home playoff spot, and making the Eastern Conference Semi-Finals.

+Adjourning of operations

-On November 4, 2025, the club announced that they would not be fielding a team in 2026, to focus on being ready to launch a USL Division One team by the time that league launches in 2028.
+On November 4, 2025, the club announced that they would not be fielding a team in 2026, to focus on being ready to launch a USL Premier team by the time that league launches in 2028.
+USL Players Association Executive Director Connor Tobin criticized the move, arguing that North Carolina FC's shutdown fits a wider pattern of instability in the USL.
+He stated that when clubs fold, players are left to absorb the consequences, receiving only two months of salary and facing immediate housing insecurity.
+Tobin also noted that international players experience additional uncertainty, as their immigration status can be threatened once their employment ends.